Summer CAMP

 Participants should plan to arrive on Monday, August 11.
 The workshop will end at 5 pm on Thursday, August 14 and most participants will depart on Friday, August 15.

-Here is a tentative daily schedule of activities:
+Here is the schedule of activities:

 Travel information: